mkirch/covfefe/README.md

 # covfefe
-Despite the constant negative press covfefe.
+> Despite the constant negative press covfefe

 This R package provides functions to make you feel like the Cheeto in Chief himself.
 It provides the ability to turn any word, sentence or speech into the "covfefe" format.

 #### Installation: